linker3000/Z80-Board/README.md

 The unit in the photo is powered via the USB-to-TTL adapter, drawing a current of about 170mA with the following components:

-Mostek MK3880N (4Mhz Z80 CPU)
+* Mostek MK3880N (4Mhz Z80 CPU)
-Zilog Z80SIO/0 (Z8440AB1)
+* Zilog Z80SIO/0 (Z8440AB1)
-TMS27C128 EPROM
+* TMS27C128-25 EPROM
-HM628128 64K SRAM
+* HM628128 1M (128Kx8) SRAM ('half-used' as in the original design - probably because the part is cheap or was to hand)
-74HCT00 Quad NAND gate - this MUST be an 74HCT part; the clock circuit is not likely to work with anything else (74LS, HC etc.)
+* 74HCT00 Quad NAND gate - this MUST be an 74HCT part; the clock circuit is not likely to work with anything else (74LS, HC etc.)
-Lattice GAL20V8
+* Lattice GAL20V8B-25LP

 Subtituting CMOS parts for the CPU and SIO would reduce supply current.
 If you choose to use a separate 5V support for the board, remember to keep the GND/0V line of the USB-TTL adapter connect, but disconnect its 5V line - do not try to use two poer sources at the same time.